 We will make it as simple and convenient as possible for staff members to receive their vaccine

 Should the vaccine be given on these premises, this can be given during work time.
 However, should an external vaccination clinic be attended, then this will be in their own time.
-This is at the discretion of the [practice manager]
+This is at the discretion of the practice manager

 We will engage with all staff who have not received their vaccination although we will be mindful that some communities have a lower uptake.
 In any instance, we will work with unvaccinated individuals and provide one-to-one discussions to offer structured support and provide access to expert clinical advice